magalisolimano/dsc-generating-data-lab/README.md

 - Generate datasets for classification problems
 - Generate datasets for regression problems

-## Generate data for classfication
+## Generate Data for Classfication

 Use `make_blobs()` to create a binary classification dataset with 100 samples, 2 features, and 2 centers (where each center corresponds to a different class label).
 Set `random_state = 42` for reproducibility.